Colin Egglesfield: Early life

 Egglesfield was born in Farmington Hills, Michigan, the second child of Kathleen (née Dineen) and William Egglesfield, a physician.
 His mother is Irish.
 He has two siblings: an older sister, Kerry, and a younger brother, Sean.
-He was brought up in a Catholic household.

-Shy in his adolescent years, he credits his prep football coach, Dave Mattio, with helping gain a positive self-esteem.
+He and his siblings were raised as Catholics.
 After Egglesfield graduated from Marian Catholic High School in Chicago Heights, he attended Illinois Wesleyan University and played for the football team.
 He transferred to the University of Iowa, where he was in the pre-med program.
 After he received his BS from Iowa he backpacked throughout Europe.